reginavic/reginavic/README.md

 I am a UX/UI designer.

-Interested in learning Frontend development.
+And I like the process of developing web interfaces from start to finish.

-And constantly developing and improving my skills in creating and designing websites and applications.
+Therefore, I constantly improve and deepen my knowledge and skills in creating and designing websites and applications.

 <br>